MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines

 An important feature of a pipeline search tree is that every node has only one parent node, which means the nodes sharing the same parent node also share the same path to the tree root.
 Once a node is executed, all its children nodes will benefit from reusing its output.
 Therefore, pruning the pipeline search tree can be implemented in the following two steps.

-The first step is to mark the node with an execution status using the previously trained pipelines in the commit history.
+First, we mark the node with an execution status using the previously trained pipelines in the commit history.
 As illustrated in Fig.~\ref{fig:pipeline-search-tree}, the nodes in green are examples for this case.
 Note that a reference to the component's output is recorded in the node object for future reuse.

-The second step is to mark the node with an execution status when traversing and executing every node's corresponding component on the pipeline search tree.
-Depth-first traversal is appropriate for the problem, and it guarantees that once a node's corresponding component is being executed, its parent node's corresponding component must have been executed as well.
+Second, we mark the node with an execution status when traversing and executing every node's corresponding component on the pipeline search tree.
+Depth-first traversal is suitable for the problem because it guarantees that once a node's corresponding component is being executed, its parent node's corresponding component must have been executed as well.